dzoladz/.dotfiles/README.md

 DOTFILES
 ========

-curl and unarchive the specified release
+curl and unarchive the specified release from `https://github.com/dzoladz/.dotfiles/releases`